Timinator2000/Algorithm_X/05 - generalized exact cover/05 - mrs knuth - analysis.md

 My analysis simply counts the solutions that need to be tested.
 None of the time required to check those solutions has been included.
 Even the most efficient checking code would need to be executed up to 65,887 times to find the correct solution for Test Case 11.

-Just like in Mrs. Knuth – Part I, we see there is tremendous power in providing as much knowledge as possible to Algorithm X. Later in this playground, we will work with situations that require additional processing outside of the standard Algorithm X backtracking.
+Just like in Mrs. Knuth – Part I, we see tremendous power in providing as much knowledge as possible to Algorithm X. Later in this playground, we will work with situations that require additional processing outside of the standard Algorithm X backtracking.
 For now, I want to emphasize, Algorithm X and DLX are specifically designed to efficiently handle the backtracking and maximizing the knowledge passed to Algorithm X will maximize the backtracking efficiency and, most likely, the overall problem efficiency.

 Next, we will take a look at the actions, the relationship between the requirements and the actions, and the matrix.